The Shire’s device is Per pale gules and or, two dragons combatant above a laurel wreath all counter-changed.

 At Rowany Festival AS XXXVIII (2004), a proposal was made to split Agaricus into its northern and southern parts.
 The subsequent poll overwhelmingly favoured the creation of a new shire covering the Illawarra and Shoalhaven regions.
 The Shire of Agaricus continues to serve the south-western Sydney area.

-The Shire’s first event, the Feast of the Four Winds, was held on 13 November 2004.
+The first event of the new Shire, the Feast of the Four Winds, was held on 13 November 2004.
 The feast has been held every year since except for 2012, when the Shire hosted Lochac’s November Crown event.
 The Shire’s other major event is the Flametree Ball, held in May every year since 1999 (when it was sponsored by the College of St Malachy).

 The Shire was originally known as Colles Ardorum, being Latin for hills of flame or hills of passion, and inspired by the Illawarra Escarpment and the Illawarra Flame Tree.
-This name, however, was unacceptable to the College of Heralds.
-A later poll chose the name Adora, which was suggested as an acceptable sound-alike.
-Adora is the biblical name of the Palestinian town now known as Dura.
+This name, however, in January 2007 was notified by the College of Heralds as unacceptable to not being a meaningful Latin place name.